 Biography of Mitsuyoshi Hayakawa

-Head Instructor / BJJ 4th degree Black Belt
+Founder of Tri-force / BJJ 4th degree Black Belt

 Mitsuyoshi Hayakawa began training Brazilian jiu-jitsu at Seido Kaikan which established the first jiu-jitsu class in Japan in 1996.
 He started training jiu-jitsu at the age of 20 despite having no experience in fitness, martial arts or any other sports.
 However, his talent quickly bloomed.
 With this talent his career as a competitor was particularly strong, him quickly becoming without an equal in Japan.
 In the jiu-jitsu world his fighting style became referred to as the, ‘techniques toy box’, with him being able to draw on technique as he pleased.

 After 2000 Hayakawa turned his focus to international competition, achieving good results at multiple competitions.
 At this time he decided to join the prestigious jiu-jitsu academy Alliance, staying there for an extended period of time.
 Whilst training with team Alliance he won the Brazilian Rio de Janeiro State Cup in 2002.
 With that win he was awarded his black belt from Alliance’s master Alexandre Paiva, the first Japanese fighter to do so.

 Once a black belt he entered the All Japan open tournament in 2002 where he matched up against Yuki Nakai who was already a legend in jiu-jitsu circles thanks to his match up against Rickson Gracie.
 In winning this fight Hayakawa became regarded as the premier fighter in Japan.
 In 2004 he established the Tri-force jiu-jitsu academy whilst at the same time competing against the top 8 black belt fighters at that year’s IBJJF world championship.